Spine Surgery

 What is Spine Surgery?

 Spine surgery is used to address issues such as spinal deformities, injuries, tumours, or degenerative conditions of the spine.
 Surgeons may use various techniques, including decompression, fusion, or the insertion of implants, to alleviate pressure on the spinal nerves, stabilise the spine, or correct deformities.
-The two main

 What Conditions Can Spine Surgery Treat?